 ADVERTISING

 Darmstadt.
-With an innovative sensor system, researchers from the TU Darmstadt and the Goethe University Frankfurt fundamentally improve the treatment of children with cancer.
-The new Loewe focus "Multidrug-TDM" 4.3 million euros from January 2026 for four years .
-The goal is a portable device for real -time measurement of medication ingredients - directly at the bedside.
+Researchers at TU Darmstadt and Goethe University Frankfurt fundamentally improve the treatment of children with cancer using an innovative sensor system.
+The new LOEWE research focus "MultiDrug-TDM" €4.3 million for four years, starting in January 2026.
+The goal is a portable device for the real-time measurement of drug effects – directly at the patient's bedside.

 Paradigm shift in pediatric oncology

-Research with radiance beyond Hesse
+Research with an impact beyond Hesse

-Background: Loewe funding
+Background: LOEWE funding

 Further information: